-In considering each site, the HER is consulted in the first instance via GIS mapping linked to the Nottinghamshire HER database by the Council's archaeological advisor.
+In considering each site, the HER is consulted in the first instance via GIS mapping linked to the Nottinghamshire HER database by BDC Conservation.
 A formal search of each site is also undertaken by the Nottinghamshire HER team and any additional information added to the initial comments which are updated as necessary.